Debbie Dingle: Reception

 For her portrayal of Debbie, Webb won the "Best Young Actor" award at the 2005 Inside Soap Awards.
 In 2007, Webb was nominated for "Best Actress" at the British Soap Awards and the Inside Soap Awards.
 On Digital Spy's 2012 end of year reader poll, Chas and Cameron's affair and the subsequent effect on Debbie was voted fourth in the "Best Storyline" category, receiving 8.9% of the vote.
 Webb told Gemma Graham from TV Buzz that the reason she "loves" playing Debbie is the fact she has always been a fighter.
 "Nothing will knock her down and if it does she'll get back up again".
 Webb said that she would not pick a fight with Debbie because she would win "any day".
 Webb was nominated for the Best Actress award and the Villain of the Year award at The British Soap Awards 2013, and has been nominated for the Best Actress award again in 2014.

 Kris Green of Digital Spy said that he thought the jewellery heist storyline was inspired by the 2000 Millennium Diamond heist.
 A writer from Holy Soap said "this tough cookie has had an eventful life, despite her tender years" and named Debbie's most "memorable moment" as being imprisoned for Shane's murder.
 In 2011, Gemma Graham of TV Buzz said that Webb had spent ten years in British living rooms playing Debbie.
 They said she is a character that has received numerous blows because she is a Dingle – but always came back fighting.
 If anyone needed a character from Emmerdale to fight their battles, Graham said that Debbie would be their choice.
 Of her attitude Graham added, "There's barely a soul in the soap's village who hasn't received a tongue-lashing from our Debs at one time or other.
 Quite honestly, she even puts the fear of God into us."
 Sarah Ellis of Inside Soap said that Debbie was not happy with Cameron nor Andy, "judging by the amount of time she spends looking miserable."
 Roz Laws of the Sunday Mercury branded Debbie as an "ice queen".
+In 2017, a writer from Inside Soap commented on how Debbie had become a long-running character despite being introduced as Emily and Paddy's "surly foster-daughter" in what "seemed like a dull plot we could live without"; they also attributed Debbie and Chas as being examples of "new soap characters" who rose to "soap greatness"..
+In 2024, Roxanne Hughes from OK! called Debbie an "iconic Dingle favourite" and reported on how fans were speculating that Debbie would return for Zak's funeral, which didn’t happen.